nathanestill/SoftSysHalfShell/reports/report.md

 We implemented the start of a shell, with a program that makes a child process that handles commands and closes when they give the exit command.
 From there, we started to work on individual commands.
 We separated the shell into multiple files because it allowed us to collaborate without worrying about Github errors.

 #### List
 ls returns all of the files and folders in the current directory.
-It has three possible paramaters that can include files that start with '.', add commas between each file, and add quotations around each file.
+It has three possible parameters that can include files that start with '.', add commas between each file, and add quotations around each file.
 It also color codes the output, with files in white and folders in blue.
-This is mostly done with the dirent library, which gets the files and folders within a directory, as well as the type.
+The file collecting is mostly done with the dirent library, which gets the files and folders within a directory, as well as the type.

 ```C
 while ((dir = readdir(d)) != NULL)